pkck28/blackbox/docs/source/airfoil/cst.rst

 Setting up options
 ------------------

-First step involves creating options dictionary which is used for initializating the module. ``airfoilFile`` and ``numCST`` are the two mandatory options, rest all are optional, please refer to :ref:`options<options>` section for more details.
+First step involves creating options dictionary which is used for initializating the module.
+The ``airfoilFile`` and ``numCST`` are the two mandatory options, rest all are optional, please refer :ref:`options<options>` section for more details.
 Following snippet of the code shows an example::

     from blackbox import AirfoilCST